Base Stats: 90 HP / 92 Atk / 75 Def / 92 SpA / 85 SpD / 60 Spe

 Base Stats: 80 HP / 70 Atk / 65 Def / 80 SpA / 120 SpD / 100 Spe

 Abilities: Clear Body / Liquid Ooze / Rain Dish

 While at first glance Tentacruel may appear to be just another run-of-the-mill bulky Water-type, it possesses a few qualities that let it stand out from the pack.
-First is its interesting Water / Poison typing, which bestows on Tentacruel resistances to many common attacking types, as well as the ability to absorb Toxic Spikes upon entering the field.
-Along with its ability to use Rapid Spin, as well as set up its own Toxic Spikes, this goes a long way towards earning it a spot on most stall or defensively-orientated teams.
-Its Rain Dish ability in particular works excellently on rain-based stall, giving it phenomenal recovery and alleviating perhaps its greatest weakness: its lack of a reliable recovery move.
-Liquid Ooze, on the other hand, has the niche of letting it counter the few Pokemon that use health-draining moves, particularly special Virizion, Conkeldurr, and Ferrothorn.
-In short, Tentacruel, although an uncommon Pokemon, is capable of many great things if used correctly.
+First is its interesting Water / Poison typing, which bestows it with resistances to many common attacking types, as well as the ability to absorb Toxic Spikes upon entering the field.
+Next is its ability to use Rapid Spin and set up its own Toxic Spikes or set up a Substitute and Toxic stall foes, which goes a long way towards earning it a spot on many rain stall or balanced teams.
+Finally, its Rain Dish ability grants it a massive amount of recovery in rain in conjunction with Leftovers; unless it is hit super effectively or hard neutrally, it can survive basically forever.
+Overall, Tentacruel's utility in spinning and tanking Water-type attacks make it a staple on rain teams looking for a spinner.

 Base Stats: 130 HP / 65 Atk / 60 Def / 110 SpA / 95 SpD / 65 Spe